yaser0004/AndroGPT/README.md

 ##  Contact

-Open a GitHub issue or reach out via GitHub for questions or collaboration.
+Open a GitHub issue or reach out via GitHub for questions.

 ---